RafaelGSS/blog/priv/posts/performance-methodologies.md

 It also adds more components to your list of dependencies.
 Therefore, you should monitor these dependencies to have better visibility when things deviate from a happy path.

-We need to monitor every part of Software and Architecture, which will help when we go back to historical metrics to answer some of these questions:
+Each part of the architecture (or software) needs individual monitoring that helps us go back in time and answer some of these questions:
 When the software performance is decreasing?
 When is the peak of the software access?
 How our devices are working on a specific date?
 Like I/O latency, DNS resolution